afwbkbc/glsmac/README.md

 #### MinGW

 Building on Windows with MinGW is possible, but tricky.
 You need to install all those libraries manually, and also FreeGLUT.
 Double-check that you download libraries compiled for MinGW (and not MSVC).
 GLEW may need to be compiled from source (because they only ship MSVC version).
 Make sure to have threads-enabled version of MinGW.
-MSYS and TDM-GCC are recommended for more consistent development environment.
 Maybe this guide will help you - https://github.com/induktio/mingw-glsmac

 Building on Windows with MSVC is not supported and will probably require many changes to code to be compatible.